ellisonbg/py4science/book/whirlwind_tour.rst

 Image processing
 --------------------

-The examples so far have been light weight explorations of simple data sets using descriptive statistics.
+The examples so far have been lightweight explorations of simple data sets using descriptive statistics.
 Here we take on a more meaty
 topic: filtering an image to remove noisy artifacts.